davidgiven/fluxengine/doc/greaseweazle.md

 hardware which doesn't require the use of the Cypress Windows-based tools that the FluxEngine does.
 Luckily, the FluxEngine software supports it almost out-of-the-box --- just plug it in and nearly everything should work.
-You will may need to tell FluxEngine which serial port the GreaseWeazle is plugged in with; this can only be detected on some platforms:
+You will need to tell FluxEngine which serial port the GreaseWeazle is plugged in with:

 ```
-fluxengine read ibm -o ibm.img --usb.serial=/dev/ttyACM3
+fluxengine read ibm -o ibm.img --usb.greaseweazle=/dev/ttyACM3
 ```

-Try it without the `--usb.serial` parameter and see whether it works.
-You'll get an error if it doesn't.
+On Windows, use COM1/COM2/COM3 etc for the port.

 I am aware that having _software_ called FluxEngine and _hardware_ called FluxEngine makes things complicated when you're not using the FluxEngine client